 (1 hour on site)

 This unique tasting room is located in a round post-and-beam bank barn originally built in 1881.
 It was disassembled and reconstructed on its current site.
-Here you can enjoy six samples of their handcrafted wines, beer or spirits for $12 and bring back a logo glass to add to your collection.
+Here you can enjoy up to six samples of their handcrafted wines, beers or spirits (up to 2 spirits) for $12 and bring back a logo glass to add to your collection.

 After Round Barn, enjoy a leisurely drive west toward Lake Michigan (takes 20 minutes if you go directly there) and make your final destination the regionally renowned: